myozkan97/VFaceAnalyzer/README.md

 * predominant gender prediction of each character etc.

 ## Where it can be usefeul?
-Well, this is a silly application for no particular real life usage.
+Well, this is a silly application for no particular real life use.
 Sole purpose of this application was to show off our DL skills to get a high grade.
 Which we did.

 ## How it works?
 In exact order: